 Here is what else we learned about Hain that has been a focus of Earth’s Best autism lawsuits.
 In August 2019, Hain held a closed-door meeting with the FDA.
 Hain provided the FDA with information on the toxic metals in Earth’s Best.
 Hain confessed that ingredients in its Baby Food may contain as much as 108 to 129 ppb of arsenic.

 Heavy Metals in Baby Food May Cause Autism and Other Conditions

-It has been known for a long time that heavy metals have toxic health effects, but a growing body of medical research is emerging that specifically connects exposure to these materials to the development of autism, ADD, and other neurologic disorders.
+It has been known for a long time that heavy metals have toxic health effects, but a growing body of medical research is emerging that specifically connects exposure to these materials to the development of autism, ADHD, and other neurologic disorders.
 Higher rates of autism have been linked to regular exposure to heavy metals during gestation, infancy, and childhood.

 A 2014 study was one of the first to evaluate the impact of prenatal and early infancy exposures to mercury.
 The study found that mercury exposure caused a twofold increase in the risk of being diagnosed with autism or ADD.
 A similar study on children in Korea was published 3 years later and found a similar connection between exposure to mercury and autism/ADD rates.